Thomas Holdich: Life

-His thought on international boundaries emphasized a need for them to be, or have the potential to become, militarily strong.
+His thought on international boundaries emphasized rationality and their necessity as tools to "civilize" and transform territories.
+In his view borders had a need for them to be, or have the potential to become, militarily strong.
+Holdich also expressed his reservations about natural borders considering them prone to conflicts.

 Holdich died in 1929 at his home at Parklands in Merrow, Surrey, near Guildford, at the age of 86.